Here are answers to some commonly asked questions about the IOSEA Marine Turtle Memorandum of Understanding:

 What is the decision-making process of the IOSEA MoU?

 The IOSEA Signatory States meet at approximately 2-year intervals to review implementation progress, decide on priority work, pass resolutions, appoint the Advisory Committee, review financial matters etc. Meetings are attended by administrators, scientists, practitioners, representatives of NGOs, IGOs etc.

 Click for an Executive Summary of the proceedings.
-The full report is available from the IOSEA website under Fifth Signatory State Meeting (SS5) - 2008
+The full report is available from the IOSEA website under Seventh Signatory State Meeting (SS7) - 2014.

 What is the role of the Advisory Committee?